-Located beneath handlebar grip area
+Located beneath handlebars grip area

 The steering levers control the forward rotation of the respective wheel.
-(Speed is determined by throttle position and speed control lever setting) Pulling on a lever gradually reduces the wheel speed causing the machine to turn in that direction.
-Further movement of the lever gradually slows the wheel to a stop and then changes the direction of rotation.
+(Speed is determined by throttle position and transmission drive setting) Pulling on a lever gradually releases that drive, causing the machine to turn in that direction.
+Further movement of the lever gradually engages the brake, resulting in sharper turns.

-It is highly recommended that the park brake be applied whenever the operators hands are not in contact with the handlebars.
+It is highly recommended that the park brake be applied, by engaging the brake locks, whenever the operators hands are not in contact with the handlebars.